Glimpses of India Class 10 MCQ Quiz – Test Your Knowledge!

 The baker or bread-seller of those days had a peculiar dress known as the kabai.
 It was a single-piece long frock reaching down to the knees.
 In our childhood, we saw bakers wearing shirts and trousers that were shorter than full-length ones and longer than half pants.
 Even today, anyone who wears a half pant which reaches just below the knees invites the comment that he is dressed like a pader!

-glimpses of india class 10 extra questions answers
+glimpses of india class 10 questions answers

 4 / 15